-JCS-Cedar Cove hosts professional development days throughout the school year, approximately every eight weeks.
+JCS-Pine Valley hosts professional development days throughout the school year, approximately every eight weeks.
 Teachers also have a Professional Development week at the beginning of semester 2 during which all students have a Project Week.
-For 2019-20 the Professional Development week included CGI Math Training (Growing Minds), Foundational Literacy Training (SDCOE), Studies Weekly Training, and NewsELA training.
+For 2019-20 the Professional Development week included training on trauma-informed teaching, Teaching of Math Using a Workshop Approach, online support/curriculum including Newsela and Studies Weekly, and Foundations of Reading training.
 All in-house professional development focuses on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
 Teachers new to the profession and new to independent study receive support through mentoring opportunities.
-Additionally teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning and those that foster leadership.
+Additionally, teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning and those that foster leadership.
+Classified staff participated in Youth Mental Health First Aid training.
 Parents are invited to attend professional development day trainings and events and parent-specific core subject area workshops provide additional opportunities for professional development.